-That night, he and his wife Donna celebrated her birthday.
-The next day Sullivan knew he needed to arrive at work before 10 a.m., but there was no rush.
-Devine, however, showed up early.
-Sullivan was not there yet.
+That night, he and his wife, Donna, celebrated her birthday.
+The next day Sullivan planned to be to work before 10 a.m., but there was no rush.
+Before Sullivan arrived, however, Devine showed up early.

 It was left to Tony Sabuda, ISI’s Vice President of Sales, to provide a tour for the White House representative.
 Sabuda did not understand that he was dealing with someone from the president’s office.

 “Dave failed to mention that he had gotten this call the day before,” Sabuda recalled.
 “He claims he did, but I don’t remember that.
 When Carrie Devine said she’s from the White House, I was thinking of the restaurant in Williamsville, the Little White House.
 Then she handed me a card that read 1600 Pennsylvania Avenue.
 At that point, we manufactured food bars.
 So I thought she wanted a custom-made breakfast bar for the place Obama was going to visit.
 I wasn’t connecting everything.”